 They have had to demonstrate creativity and flexibility to deal with having to “make faster decisions, with more information, and less clarity” (Lobdell et al, 2020).
 They have had to protect the health and wellbeing of their staff and patients, whilst adapting to the requirements of rapidly changing circumstances, policy and clinical evidence.

 So how have they got through this?
 In his reflection on leadership during the early stages of the pandemic, James Stoller highlighted how key drivers of success during this period included proactivity, adaptabilty, clear communication, and attempting to instill a sense of optimism, even when challenges seem insurmountable (Stoller, 2020).

 Want to study leadership in a global context, gaining knowledge and skills applicable in all healthcare systems?
-You can start our part-time, online MSc in Healthcare Leadership in September 2021:
+Find out more about our part-time, online MSc in Healthcare Leadership: